adopt-liveview/adopt-liveview/priv/pages/2024/04-02-mount-and-assigns-en_US.md

 The way we render assigns in a LiveView is by using `<%= %>`.
 The documentation calls these tags while I personally prefer to call it interpolation.
 Furthermore, to access the assign called `name` just use the shortcut `@name`.

 Behind the scenes, inside a render function using `@name` is exactly the same as `assigns.name`.
 Remember that I said that the only argument of a render function was necessarily called `assigns`?
-See what happens if I rename it to any other name:
+See what happens if I rename it to any other name such as `def render(variables) do`:

 ```sh
 $ elixir priv/examples/mount-and-assigns/assigns.exs